 Maca (Lepidium meyenii) root provides neuroprotective properties.
 When used prior to the infliction of possible brain damage, research subjects who’ve been given the supplement are less likely to suffer damage than those who haven’t.
-The measurement of this protective effect is in terms of infarct volume, which is a common way to calculate brain injury following a stroke.
-This measures the amount of brain tissue that died as the result of an interruption of blood flow to the area.

 Increased libido has been associated with the consumption of Maca since long before outsiders discovered it.
 This effect is significant because it affects both men and women and does not seem to be related to elevation of sex-related hormones.

 Maca is often used to increase energy and even athletic performance.
 There are unconfirmed accounts that, in the 16th century, Incan warriors ate copious amounts of Maca before going into battle.
 These legendary warriors, known for their endurance and formidable strength, also proved a threat to the women of conquered cities, due to the increased virility the Maca root bestowed upon them.